grevef/mad-secretsanta/README.md

 Debug prints utilise [ox_lib prints](https://coxdocs.dev/ox_lib/Modules/Print/Shared).
 To enable debug mode, type in your console `set ox:printlevel "debug"`

+### Locale

+Set your language in your `server.cfg`, example: `setr ox:locale en`, where "en" is replaced with your chosen language based on the locale file you wish to use.
+Refer to [ISO 639](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) language codes.

+English is included by default, copy and replace for your own localisation.

 ### Bridge Systems

 The resource uses a modular bridge system for compatibility: